-In accordance with NSW Health policy directive Employment Arrangements for Medical Officers in the NSW Public Health Service (Doc No: PD2019\027), assistant fees cannot be charged for workers compensation cases performed in a public hospital when the assistant is a resident medical officer or registrar.
-If a resident medical officer or registrar is on rotation to an accredited private hospital, the relevant assistant fee may be charged.
+In accordance with NSW Health policy directive Employment Arrangements for Medical Officers in the NSW Public Health Service (Doc No: PD2019_027), Assistance at Operation fees cannot be charged for workers compensation cases performed in a public hospital when the assistant is a resident medical officer or registrar.
+If a resident medical officer or registrar is on rotation to an accredited private hospital, the relevant Assistance at Operation fee may be charged.
 Payment of these fees are to be directed into a hospital or departmental trust fund account and the invoice should include details of this account.
-The Authority reserves the right to conduct an audit of assistant fee payments to ensure their proper distribution into the named trust fund.
+The Authority reserves the right to conduct an audit of Assistance at Operation fee payments to ensure their proper distribution into the named trust fund.